 Dispensary social media marketing is the second pillar of your dispensary’s digital marketing strategy.
-It is the next thing you should do after dispensary Search Engine Optimization and setting up your Google My Business.

-Social Media marketing involves promoting your brand and content on social media platforms to increase awareness, website traffic, and lead generation.
+Social media marketing involves promoting your brand and content on social media platforms to increase awareness, website traffic and lead generation.
 And, it’s an important tool to help people find you.

 Each social media channel has different strengths and audiences.